dcdeepesh/DiscordIPC/README.md

 + Changed C# version to 8.0
 + Fixed some typo's that were present in Objects used for JSON serialization
 + Updated some Objects for JSON Serialization that were updated by Discord
-+ Added CancellationTokens to await methods that is called when calling .Dispose()
++ Added CancellationTokens to await methods that are Cancelled when calling .Dispose() on the IPC Client
+ - Not cancelling awaiting methods can cause the app to hang when waiting for ipc messages
 + Changed JSON Serialization to use JsonPropertyNameAttributes
 + Added Discord Documentation to some objects
 ```